 How Do Refills and Follow-ups Work?

-Successful weight loss treatment with GLP-1 and dual-agonist (GLP-3/retatrutide) medications requires ongoing medical supervision and regular medication refills.
-Understanding how the refill and follow-up process works will help you stay on track with your treatment plan and maintain consistent communication with your healthcare provider.
-We’ve designed our system to make refills convenient and follow-ups easy to schedule.
+Successful weight loss treatment with GLP-1 and dual-agonist (GLP-3/retatrutide) medications requires ongoing independent provider oversight and regular medication refills.
+Understanding how the refill and follow-up process generally works will help you stay on track with a provider's treatment plan and maintain consistent communication with your healthcare provider.
+GLP3 Weight Loss is an educational resource and does not prescribe, refill, or manage care — the steps below describe how independent providers and pharmacies typically operate.

 The Follow-up Visit Schedule

 Follow-up care is an essential part of your treatment journey.
-These visits allow your provider to monitor your progress, assess how well you’re tolerating the medication, make any necessary dose adjustments, and address side effects or concerns.
-The frequency of follow-up visits depends on your program tier and how you’re responding to treatment.
+These visits allow an independent licensed provider to monitor your progress, assess how well you’re tolerating the medication, make any necessary dose adjustments, and address side effects or concerns.
+The frequency of follow-up visits depends on the provider’s protocol and how you’re responding to treatment.

 Initial follow-up visits typically occur 2-4 weeks after starting treatment to assess your tolerance and early results.
 After that, most patients have monthly check-ins, though this may vary based on your needs.
-During each visit, your provider will review your weight loss progress, blood pressure, energy levels, and any side effects you’ve experienced.
+During each visit, an independent licensed provider will review your weight loss progress, blood pressure, energy levels, and any side effects you’ve experienced.

 What Happens During Follow-up Consultations

-• Dosage adjustment: Your provider may recommend staying at your current dose, increasing to the next dose level, or adjusting based on your response
+- Dosage adjustment: An independent licensed provider may recommend staying at your current dose, increasing to the next dose level, or adjusting based on your response

-• Lab work (as needed): Periodic lab work to monitor kidney function, liver function, or glucose levels if recommended by your provider
+- Lab work (as needed): Periodic lab work to monitor kidney function, liver function, or glucose levels if recommended by an independent licensed provider

 The Medication Refill Process

-Once you’ve started treatment, refills are coordinated between our clinic and your specialty pharmacy.
-Your prescription includes refill authorizations, so your pharmacy can automatically refill your medication on schedule without needing a new prescription each time.
-This prevents gaps in your treatment and ensures your medication arrives before you need it.
+Once treatment has started, refills are coordinated between the prescribing provider and a specialty pharmacy.
+A prescription that includes refill authorizations lets the pharmacy refill medication on schedule without needing a new prescription each time.
+This helps prevent gaps in treatment and ensures medication arrives before it’s needed.

 Typically, your refill is initiated the week before you’re due for your next injection.
-Your pharmacy prepares your medication, packages it in temperature-controlled materials, and ships it to your home.
+An independent partner pharmacy prepares your medication, packages it in temperature-controlled materials, and ships it to your home.
 You’ll receive a tracking number and can monitor your package in real-time.

 Refill Timeline and Coordination

-• Provider authorization: Your provider authorizes multiple refills during your initial consultation
+- Provider authorization: An independent licensed provider authorizes multiple refills during your initial consultation

-• Insurance reauthorization: We handle insurance reauthorizations automatically and notify you of any coverage changes
+- Insurance reauthorization: The provider's office and pharmacy typically handle insurance reauthorizations and notify the patient of any coverage changes

 Dose Adjustments During Treatment

-If you’re experiencing significant side effects, your provider may recommend pausing dose increases or even reducing your dose temporarily.
+If you’re experiencing significant side effects, an independent licensed provider may recommend pausing dose increases or even reducing your dose temporarily.
 The goal is to find the dose that gives you optimal results while remaining comfortable and tolerable for your lifestyle.

 Ongoing Communication Between Visits

-You don’t need to wait until your next scheduled visit if you have questions or concerns.
-Our patient support team is available to answer questions about your medication, provide injection tips, discuss side effects, or escalate concerns to your provider.
-Between-visit communication helps ensure you have the support you need throughout your treatment.
+With most independent providers, you don’t need to wait until your next scheduled visit if you have questions or concerns.
+A provider's support team can typically answer questions about medication, provide injection tips, discuss side effects, or escalate concerns to the licensed provider.
+Between-visit communication helps ensure people have the support they need throughout treatment.

 Planning for Long-Term Treatment

 Most patients continue treatment for 6-12 months or longer, depending on their goals and how well they’re responding.
-Your provider will periodically assess whether to continue at your current dose, increase further, pause treatment temporarily, or transition to a maintenance plan.
+An independent licensed provider will periodically assess whether to continue at your current dose, increase further, pause treatment temporarily, or transition to a maintenance plan.
 This is a collaborative decision based on your progress, side effects, and personal goals.

-Disclaimer: Results vary.
-Eligibility determined by a licensed provider.
-Follow-up frequency and dose adjustments are individualized based on your response to treatment and provider recommendations.
-Regular medical supervision is required throughout your treatment period.
+Disclaimer: GLP3 Weight Loss is an educational and referral resource and does not prescribe, refill, or manage care.
+Results vary.
+Eligibility is determined by an independent licensed provider.
+Follow-up frequency and dose adjustments are individualized based on a person’s response to treatment and provider recommendations.
+Regular independent provider oversight is required throughout a treatment period.